hiranoko/Master_thesis/README.md

-# Master_thesis
+# Stydy for improving injection efficiency at KEK-PF.

-This is my master's thesis.
+This is the repository for my master thesis.
-You can download the pdf file.
-The PDF file is in the directory ./doc.

-# vim Mp.tex
+# vim MP.tex

 All text is included.
+The pdf of the thesis is in the doc directory.
-The figure file is in ./figure.
+The presetation slides is in the pretation directory.

 # Abstract